the Name

 where do users experience pain or confusion?

-We decided to utilize an AI tool to create assumptions for those experiencing or have experienced an emergency.
+We decided to utilize an AI tool (ChatGPT) to create assumptions for those experiencing or have experienced an emergency.
 With this tool, we carefully crafted user pain points based on the identified problem space.

 what other solutions does the user have access to?